On generalized Gauss maps of minimal surfaces sharing hypersurfaces in a projective variety: Abstract

 \section{Abstract}

-In this article, we study the unicity problems for the generalized Gauss maps of minimal surfaces (with the same base) immersed in $\R^{n+1}$ which have the same inverse image of some hypersurfaces in a projective subvariety $V\subset\P^n(\C)$.
+In this article, we study the uniqueness problem for the generalized gauss maps of minimal surfaces (with the same base) immersed in $\R^{n+1}$ which have the same inverse image of some hypersurfaces in a projective subvariety $V\subset\P^n(\C)$.
+As we know, this is the first time the unicity of generalized gauss maps on minimal surfaces sharing hypersurfaces in a projective varieties is studied.
 Our results generalize and improve the previous results in this field.

 \thefootnote{\empty}